-- a) Data obtained directly by the Assessor; - b) Data provided by a third party without a significant interest in the operation or performance of the building or its equipment (such as an energy or water utility), including: - 1) Documents or other records provided by a third party which can be verified by the source (e.g., utility bills); or - Documents or other records which cannot be independently verified but whose authenticity and accuracy is attested to by a credible and responsible person without a conflict of interest; or
+- a) Data obtained directly by the Assessor. - b) Data provided by a third party without a significant interest in the operation or performance of the building or its equipment (such as an energy or water utility), including one of the following: - 1) Documents or other records provided by a third party which can be verified by the source, e.g. utility bills. - Documents or other records which cannot be independently verified but whose authenticity and accuracy is attested to by a credible and responsible person without a conflict of interest. - 3) Written information provided by a credible and responsible person, which includes their full name, position and contact details of the person giving the information.

-- Written information provided by a credible and responsible person, which includes their full name, position and contact details of the person giving the information; or, - 4) Verbal information provided by a credible and responsible person, recorded in writing by the Assessor with the full name, position and contact details of the person giving the information. - c) Data provided by the owner commissioning the rating, or a third party with a significant interest in the operation or performance of the building or its equipment (such as a facility manager, technical contractor or equipment supplier), including: - Documents or other records provided by a party to an agreement or transaction which can be verified by another party to the same agreement or transaction (e.g., contracts or other legal agreements); - Documents or other records which cannot be independently verified but whose authenticity and accuracy is attested to by a credible and responsible person without a conflict of interest; or - 3) Verbal information provided by a credible and responsible person, recorded in writing by the Assessor with the full name, position, and contact details of the person giving the information.
+- 4) Verbal information provided by a credible and responsible person, recorded in writing by the Assessor with the full name, position and contact details of the person giving the information. - c) Data provided by the owner commissioning the rating, or a third party with a significant interest in the operation or performance of the building or its equipment (such as a facility manager, technical contractor or equipment supplier), including one of the following: - Documents or other records provided by a party to an agreement or transaction which can be verified by another party to the same agreement or transaction, e.g. contracts or other legal agreements. - Documents or other records which cannot be independently verified but whose authenticity and accuracy is attested to by a credible and responsible person without a conflict of interest. - 3) Verbal information provided by a credible and responsible person, recorded in writing by the Assessor with the full name, position, and contact details of the person giving the information.

-3.3.3 Acceptable estimates
+3.4.3 Acceptable estimates